 If you don’t see any geofilters, there are two main things that may cause this problem.
 Firstly, if you live in a rural area, it’s quite possible none exist.
 Secondly, you may not have location services enabled for your Snapchat app; you can turn this on in your phone’s Settings app.

-It’s impossible to list all of the geofilters out there—some cities have one or more for every neighborhood and some buildings even have their own selection.
+It’s impossible to list all of the Snapchat geofilters out there—some cities have one or more for every neighborhood and some buildings even have their own selection.
 If you think an important location is missing a geofilter (or if you want a geofilter to automatically appear at your next party or event), you can always submit your own.
-Check out Snapchat’s geofilter guidelines to get started.
+Check out Snapchat’s geofilter guidelines to get started, and have a look at how to make your own geofilter on a budget.

 The Big List of Snapchat Lenses